Asliddin3/renisancebot/Python-3.9.7/Doc/howto/unicode.rst

 characters.
-Applications are often internationalized to display messages and output in a variety of user-selectable languages; the same program might need to output an error message in English, French, Japanese, Hebrew, or Russian.
+Applications are often internationalized to display messages and output in a variety of user-selectable languages; the same program might need to output an error message in English, French, Japanese, Hebrew, or Rus tili.
 Web content can be written in any of these languages and can also include a variety of emoji symbols.
 Python's string type uses the Unicode Standard for representing characters, which lets Python programs work with all these different